open-telemetry/opentelemetry-specification/specification/api-metrics.md

 convention, we define a _metric event_ as the logical thing that happens when a new measurement is entered.
 The word "enter" as used here refers to the logical creation of an event through one of the calling conventions.
-This moment of entry defines an implicit timestamp, which is the wall time an SDK would read from a clock at that moment.
+This moment of entry (at "run time") defines an implicit timestamp, which is the wall time an SDK would read from a clock at that moment.

 The word "semantic" or "semantics" as used here refers to _how we give meaning_ to metric events, as they take place under the API.
 The term